Diogo Jota: Paços de Ferreira

+Jota was born on 4 December 1996 in the parish of Massarelos, Porto, Portugal, and grew up in Gondomar, also in the Porto metropolitan area.
+He played for local club Gondomar S.C. between the ages of 9 and 17, and in 2022, the academy was named after him.

-Born in Porto, Jota joined Paços de Ferreira's youth setup in 2013, from Gondomar.
+Having been rejected by larger clubs due to his small frame, Jota signed for Paços de Ferreira's youth setup in 2013.
 He was promoted to the main squad at the start of the 2014–15 season, and made his senior debut on 19 October 2014 by starting in a 4–0 home win against Atlético de Reguengos for the Taça de Portugal.
+During the season, he had a one-month absence from training after he was diagnosed with a heart condition.

 Jota first appeared in the Primeira Liga on 20 February 2015, coming on as a late substitute for Diogo Rosado in a 2–2 home draw against Vitória de Guimarães.
-He scored his first goals in the competition on 17 May, netting a brace in a 3–2 home success over Académica de Coimbra and becoming the youngest player to score for the club in the top tier in the process.
+He scored his first goals in the competition on 17 May, netting a brace in a 3–2 home success over Académica de Coimbra and becoming the youngest player ever to score for the club in the top tier in the process.

 On 30 May 2015, Jota signed a new five-year deal with Paços, keeping him tied up until 2020.
 In the first game of the campaign, a 1–0 win over Académica at the Estádio da Mata Real on 17 August, he was sent off at the end for pushing Hugo Seco; Ricardo Nascimento was also sent off for retaliating on his teammate's behalf.
+During the season, manager Jorge Simão said that Jota would be the successor to Cristiano Ronaldo, a comparison that stunned the young player.

+Uniquely for a first-team player, Jota lived in a club dormitory while at Paços de Ferreira.
+This living arrangement was to avoid distractions while learning foreign languages, in preparation for a possible move abroad.

-Atlético Madrid
+Atlético Madrid and Porto loan

-On 14 March 2016, Jota agreed a five-year contract with Atlético Madrid effective as of 1 July.
-On 26 August 2016, however, he returned to his homeland and joined FC Porto on a one-year loan.
+On 14 March 2016, Jota agreed to a five-year contract with Atlético Madrid effective as of 1 July.
+On 26 August, however, he was quickly loaned out back to Portugal to play for Porto.
 On 1 October, Jota scored a first-half hat-trick in a 4–0 away victory against Nacional.
-Jota also took part in the 2016–17 UEFA Champions League, scoring his first goal in the competition on 7 December in a 5–0 home victory against Leicester City.
+He also took part in the 2016–17 UEFA Champions League, scoring his first goal in the competition on 7 December in a 5–0 home victory against Leicester City.